Active Object Tracking using Context Estimation: Handling Occlusions and Detecting Missing Targets: Introduction

 Object tracking with Bayesian estimation lacks support for dealing with the absence of targets since direct measurements might not be available.
 In such situations, we convert the tracking problem into an object search problem.
 Object search can be solved by finding the most informative actions to re-locate lost targets.
 Since there is no direct observation of an object, we aim to obtain an optimal action policy based on the probabilistic belief of possible target locations.

-\cite{bourgault2003optimal} investigated optimal search strategies to minimize the expected time to find lost targets within probabilistic frameworks.
-Other probabilistic formulations for object search have been considered such as \cite{bertuccelli2006search}, \cite{lau2006probabilistic}, and \cite{chung2012analysis}.
-Most of these methods reduce the search space using a discrete-grid world or graphical structure, since computing the optimal search actions with uncertainty is known to be an NP-hard problem \cite{tseng2017near}.
+\citep{bourgault2003optimal} investigated optimal search strategies to minimize the expected time to find lost targets within probabilistic frameworks.
+Other probabilistic formulations for object search have been considered such as \citep{bertuccelli2006search, lau2006probabilistic, chung2012analysis}.
+Most of these methods reduce the search space using a discrete-grid world or graphical structure, since computing the optimal search actions with uncertainty is known to be an NP-hard problem \citep{tseng2017near}.
 Reformulating optimal search by reducing the search space mitigates the computational burden.
 However, these methods do not deal with dynamic situations such as occlusions or missing targets.
-Other works have shown progress recovering missing targets such as \cite{radmard2017active} or \cite{radmard2018resolving}.
-In addition, an occlusion-aware planning strategy for multiple robots has been studied using an information theoretic approach \cite{hausman2016occlusion}.
+Other works have shown progress recovering missing targets such as \citep{radmard2017active} or \citep{radmard2018resolving}.
+However, since these studies do not utilize semantic information of objects and only handle occlusions using geometric information, there are less versatile than our method; for instance they cannot reason whether an object is occluded or has suddenly disappeared.
+In addition, although an occlusion-aware planning strategy for multiple robots has been studied using an information theoretic approach \citep{hausman2016occlusion}, this work has the critical assumption that tracking never fails completely because of occlusions.
+Recently, Shi \citep{shi2018adaptive} applied reinforcement learning to resolve occlusions during image-based visual servoing tasks, focusing on finding missing features from QR code images without using semantic information or context.
+Once again, such method provides less versatility to complex situations than our method.

-Inferring the possible location of targets draws inspiration from human perceptual capabilities \cite{aydemir2013active}.
+Inferring the possible location of targets draws inspiration from human perceptual capabilities \citep{aydemir2013active}.
 Our research proposes estimating possible target locations based on predicted context information.
-By using prior knowledge of the target's surrounding context or past experience of the sensing process, the quality of a target's prediction can be improved significantly.
-From this perspective, providing context information to a state estimator is strongly desirable \cite{denzler2002information} \cite{kaelbling2013integrated}.
-The main challenge with this concept is that this estimation framework needs to be formulated so that it can be used simultaneously to address tracking and searching of objects.
-To resolve this difficulty, this study proposes to bridge context (domain knowledge) and target estimation using tools such as Dynamic Bayesian Networks (DBN) and particle filters.
+By using prior knowledge of the target's surrounding or past experience of the sensing process, the quality of a target's prediction can be improved significantly.
+From this perspective, providing high-level information (domain knowledge or context) to a state estimator is strongly desirable \citep{denzler2002information, kaelbling2013integrated}.
+The main challenge with this concept is that this estimation framework needs to be formulated so that it can be used simultaneously to address tracking, searching of objects, and recovering from occlusions.
+To resolve this difficulty, our study proposes to utilize domain knowledge for target estimation using probabilistic tools such as Dynamic Bayesian Networks (DBN), particle filters, and POMDP.